AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingProbabilityBasedTargetingModel.md

 # Creating Probability-Based Targeting Model

 Hi guys!
-In this tutorial, we will demonstrate on how to create cluster-based targeting model for your weapon systems.
+In this tutorial, we will demonstrate on how to create probability-based targeting model for your weapon systems.

 ## Initializing The One Class Support Vector Machine Model